 Refinishing hardwood floors

-Hardwood floors typically need to be refinished every once in a while in order to retain their elegant look.
+Hardwood floors is one of the most sophisticated flooring options, however they typically need to be refinished every once in a while in order to retain their elegant look.

 This can be a very difficult job to get right though, and the resulting dust cloud from sanding off the whole surface can be toxic.